luiHoll97/luiHoll97/README.md

 ### I'm currently working on..

-- A small app utilising firebase and chakra in react - [see the repo](https://github.com/luiHoll97/fire-message)
+- A Cricket-scoring app that connects to firebase to store previous matches/teams/players - [see the repo](https://github.com/luiHoll97/cricket-scorer)
+- Some more practise on Redux thunks using the GNews API by Google - [see the repo](https://github.com/luiHoll97/redux-gnews-reader)
 - A product with a friend!
 I cant reveal much, but it's a full-stack application using PERN, with React Native as our client portal.
     - At current stage, we're configuring Docker for our project.